VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 Tests `b` and `c` are as fast as the baseline.
 Mockito doesn't slow tests down when you mock the same class for a second time or verify a behavior.

-The test `d` took a bit more time than the baseline - 13.6 milliseconds.
+Test `d` took a bit more time than the baseline - 13.6 milliseconds.
 It created a mock for a new interface.
 No tests had used an interface `Minus` before.
 Mockito needs more time when it deals with a new type.